-The hydraulic reversing kit must be installed on auger headers.
-Rotary disc headers are factory-equipped with the ability to reverse.
+The hydraulic reversing kit must be installed on auger headers and on draper headers with a conditioner.

 - ENGAGE: Push and hold REVERSER button (B) and engage header with switch (A) - DISENGAGE: Release REVERSER Button (B)

 To engage forward operation, push switch (A) down and then up again.